Add to bookmarks

 • rSO2 monitoring during CPR aids clinicians in decision-making and quality assessment and has the potential to improve patient outcomes after cardiac arrest

-• GE Healthcare CARESCAPE monitors with INVOSTM regional oximetry provides integrated rSO2 monitoring solutions to monitor oxygen saturation and blood flow changes, even during CPR
+• GE HealthCare CARESCAPE monitors with INVOSTM regional oximetry provides integrated rSO2 monitoring solutions to monitor oxygen saturation and blood flow changes, even during CPR

 The INVOS™ monitoring system should not be used as the sole basis for diagnosis or therapy and is intended only as an adjunct in patient assessment.
 INVOSTM is available on CARESCAPE monitors software version 3.2 onwards.